Mark Lowry penned the lyrics of a song that’s become a Christmas favorite on par with White Christmas and Silent Night.

 “Mary, Did You Know?” lyrics by Mark Lowry, music by Buddy Greene.
 Copyright © 1991, 1993 Word Music, LLC (a div. of Word Music Group, Inc.), Rufus Music (Admin. by Gaither Copyright Management).

-QUESTION: What’s your favorite Christmas song or singer to get the Christmas season started for you?
+QUESTION: What’s your favorite Christmas song?
 Please leave a comment below.
+Merry Christmas.

 I write to inspire people to be real, grow an authentic faith in Jesus, enjoy healthy relationships and discover their life purpose.
 If this material is helpful to you, please follow me.